mukeshmaurya23/ReactContext/README.md

 now define a AuthContextProvider and object that define all Values and return a Provider with {props.children}

-step:go on -->index.js and wrap it with AuthContextProvide which is name export{}
+step: go on -->index.js and wrap it with AuthContextProvide which is name export{}
-step:now use whenwhere you want to use it eg import {useContext} from 'react;
+step: now use whenwhere you want to use it eg import {useContext} from 'react;
    import AuthContext from '.../store const authCtx=useContext(AuthContext)